Pryaxis/TShock/README.md

 > Do not attempt to circumvent or bypass the code of conduct by using clever logic or reasoning (e.g., insulting Facepunch members, because they weren't directly mentioned here).

 ## Contributors
+Note: This list is out of date.
+All contributors [listed on the GitHub graph](https://github.com/Pryaxis/TShock/graphs/contributors) should be listed here.

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):